-Effective programme management arrangements, robust monitoring processes and clear roles and responsibilities will be key to the council's successful delivery of this Improvement and Recovery Plan and achievement of sustainable change.
+Effective programme management arrangements, robust monitoring processes, and clear roles and responsibilities will be key to Woking's successful delivery of this Improvement & Recovery Plan and achievement of sustainable change.

-A Programme Management Office is already in place and will manage the delivery of the programme on a day-to-day basis, with a dedicated Programme Manager responsible for the delivery of the programme and managing the dependencies between themes.
+A Programme Management Office is already in place and will manage the delivery of the programme on a day to day basis, with a dedicated Programme Manager responsible for the delivery of the programme and managing the dependencies between themes.